October (soundtrack): Singles

-"October Theme" and "Theher Ja" were first announced by Varun Dhawan on his official Twitter handle on 18 and 20 March 2018, and were released on 19 and 21 March 2018, respectively.
+"October Theme" and "There Ja" were first announced by Varun Dhawan on his official Twitter handle on 18 and 20 March 2018, and were released on 19 and 21 March 2018, respectively.
 The third song "Tab Bhi Tu" was also announced in a similar way on 26 March 2018, but was released on 28 March 2018, along with the album and included in it.
 An official promotional remix single "There Ja (DJ Notorious remix)" was released on 13 April 2018.

 Reception

 Gaurang Chauhan of Times Now, in his review, noted that "October has quite a few good tunes" and gave it 3 1/2 stars.
-He appreciated music and lyrics of other tracks but heavily criticized the track Tab Bhi Tu because it seemed "quite forced in its approach."
+He appreciated the music and lyrics of other tracks but heavily criticized the track Tab Bhi Tu because it seemed "quite forced in its approach."
 Vipin Nair of The Hindu said that the film has got "… a decent soundtrack" and gave it a rating of 3/5 on his website.
 Debarati Sen from The Times of India said it is a "cerebral, creative" album and different from other Bollywood albums.
 She also added that the tracks are "delectable" and connected in a "subtle way" despite being different from each other.